bids-standard/bids-website/docs/blog/posts/2023-03-02-steering_group_minutes.md

 -   Could be part of BEP 17 connectivity matrices, or statistical models, as well as others

--   Should align with other BEPs (e.g. provenance BEP)
+-   Should align with other BEPs (for example provenance BEP)

 -   It's been proposed to have an atlas directory by Peer's working group, but agrees that the atlas can be applicable in different